 A Limited Liability Company (LLC) is a company limited by shares i.e. its liabilities are limited to the amount of share capital.
 LLC is a business entity registered under the Singapore Companies Act and a separate legal entity from its members.
 In a LLC, the liabilities of the owners are limited to the assets in the company and their personal assets are protected from business liabilities.

-The costs involved in Singapore company incorporation are very small compared to what they are in other countries.
-Even though foreigners and foreign businesses have to hire local company incorporation, service providers for registering a company in Singapore the overall costs are easily affordable.
-Leave apart the filing fees, the annual report fees, the Attorney’s fees, and the first year franchise taxes.
+The costs involved in incorporating a company in Singapore is very low compared to what they are in other countries.
 In view of the above benefits mentioned it is worthwhile to opt for Incorporation of a Limited Liability Company.

 Why Is Asset Protection Important?

-The goal of a comprehensive asset-protection plan is to prevent or significantly reduce risks by insulating your business and personal assets from the claims of creditors.
-Unfortunately, if you’re like most small-business owners, you are unaware of all the potential risks that can harm your business and the options available to protect your business and personal assets.
-An asset-protection plan employs legal strategies, put into place before a lawsuit or claim arises, that can deter a potential claimant or help prevent the seizure of your assets after a judgment.
-If you haven’t already put your asset-protection plan in place, don’t wait – the longer the plan has been in existence, the stronger it likely will be
+The goal of a comprehensive asset-protection plan is to significantly reduce risks by insulating your business and personal assets from the claims of creditors.
+Unfortunately, if you’re like most small-business owners, you are unaware of all the potential risks to your business and the options available to protect your business and personal assets.
+An asset-protection plan employs legal strategies, put into place before a lawsuit, that can deter a potential claimant or help prevent the seizure of your assets after a judgment.
+If you haven’t already put your asset-protection plan in place, don’t wait – the longer your plan has been in existence, the stronger it likely will be.

-The following are two general types of claims that can be made against you.
+The following are 2 general types of claims that can be made against you.
 For asset protection, it’s important to know the difference.

 Internal claims – arise from creditors whose remedy is limited to assets of a particular entity, such as a corporation.
-For example, if you have a corporation which owns a piece of real estate and someone slips and falls on the property owned by the corporation, the injured party is limited to pursuing the corporation’s assets (i.e., the real estate).
-This assumes you did not cause the injury.
+For example, if you have a corporation which owns a piece of real estate and someone slips and falls on the property, the injured party is limited to pursuing the corporation’s assets (i.e., the real estate) and not your personal assets.
+This is under the assumption that you did not cause the injury.

 External claims – are not limited to the assets of the entity, but can extend to your personal assets as well.
-For instance, if the same corporation owned a truck which you negligently drove into a crowd of pedestrians, the injured could not only sue the corporation but also you and satisfy any judgment from corporate assets as well as your personal assets.
+For instance, if the same corporation owned a truck which you negligently drove into a pedestrian, the injured could sue and receive compensation using both the corporation’s assets and yours.

-Corporations are a form of business organization created in accordance with state law.
-Legal ownership of the corporation vests in its shareholders, as evidenced by shares of stock.
-Generally, each shareholder is entitled to elect a board of directors (B of D) charged with the overall management of the corporation.
-The board of directors elects the officers (the president, secretary and treasurer), who are authorized to conduct the day-to-day business of the corporation.
-Many states permit a single individual to serve as sole director and to hold all of the corporate offices.
+Corporation is a type of business structure created in accordance with state law.
+Legal ownership of the corporation is shared among its shareholders.
+Generally, each shareholder is entitled to elect a board of directors to oversee the business.
+The board of directors then appoint personnel for key managerial positions (the president, secretary and treasurer), who are charged with the day-to-day operation of the business.

 There are several types of corporations that are used to protect assets: business or C corporations, S corporations and limited liability companies (LLCs).
-The appeal of corporations as an asset-protection tool lies in the limited liability provided to its officers, directors and shareholders (principals).
-Corporate principals have no personal liability for corporate debts, breaches of contract or personal injuries to third parties caused by the corporation, employees or agents.
-While the corporation may be liable or responsible, a creditor is limited to pursuing only corporate assets to satisfy a claim: the assets of the corporate principals are not susceptible to claim or seizure for corporate debts.
+Corporations is a popular choice used to protect assets because it limits liability.
+Managers have no personal liability for corporate debts, breaches of contract or personal injuries to third parties caused by the corporation or employees.
+While the corporation may be liable or responsible, a creditor is limited to pursuing only corporate assets to satisfy a claim.
 This protection from personal liability distinguishes the corporation from other entities, such as partnerships or trusts.

 Limited Liability Corporations